top of page

 Choosing the Right Paddle

-• Length: You will want a short shafted and ideally bent shafted paddle.
-You are a good 8-10 inches closer to the water in a pack boat and you don’t want to have to raise your paddle above your eyes to be able to do a proper stroke.
-The higher your hand goes above your eyes, the more stress gets put on your shoulder.
-A 48” bent shaft paddler such as the Bending Branches Java 11 or Viper work well.
+• Length: Opt for a short shafted paddle, ideally a bent shaft.
+You sit about 8-10 inches closer to the water in a pack boat.
+You don’t want to raise your paddle above your eyes for a proper stroke, as this can stress your shoulders.
+A 48” bent shaft paddle, like the Bending Branches Java 11 or Viper, works well.

-• Blade Shape: A wider blade allows for easier cadence and reduces fatigue with a lower hand position when resetting your stroke.
-Bent-shaft paddles can improve efficiency by maintaining a more vertical blade angle through the stroke.
+• Blade Shape: A wider blade allows for easier cadence.
+It reduces fatigue with a lower hand position when resetting your stroke.
+Bent-shaft paddles can also improve efficiency by maintaining a more vertical blade angle through the stroke.

 • Grip Style: A T-grip provides control for technical paddling, while a palm grip is more comfortable for all-day cruising.